MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/information-protection-in-windows-overview.md

 >Windows Defender ATP does not currently report the Information Types.

 ### Log Analytics
-Data discovery based on Windows Defender ATP is also available in Azure Information Protection Log Analytics, where you can perform complicated queries over the raw data.
+Data discovery based on Windows Defender ATP is also available in [Azure Log Analytics](https://docs.microsoft.com/azure/log-analytics/log-analytics-overview), where you can perform complex queries over the raw data.

 For more information on Azure Information Protection analytics, see [Central reporting for Azure Information Protection](https://docs.microsoft.com/azure/information-protection/reports-aip).

-Open Azure Information Protection Log Analytics in Azure Portal and open a query builder (standard or classic).
+Open Azure Log Analytics in Azure Portal and open a query builder (standard or classic).

 To view Windows Defender ATP data, perform a query that contains: